Conditions

 What to watch over the next 2–3 cycles

-If you've noticed some of these signs but aren't sure whether they're significant, a few months of systematic tracking will clarify the picture considerably.
-Here's what's worth logging:
+If you've recognised some of these signs but aren't sure whether they're significant, a few months of consistent tracking will clarify the picture considerably.

-If you're also noticing that periods are unusually painful, it's worth understanding whether severe period pain is normal — because that's a separate question worth investigating alongside PCOS symptoms.
+If you're also experiencing significant pain alongside the cycle irregularity, it's worth understanding whether severe period pain is normal — pain is a separate question worth investigating alongside PCOS symptoms rather than after them.

 Cycle Intelligence Starter Kit